advance100/doc_webpack/webpack dev server.md

 $ webpack-dev-server --content-base build/
 ```

 Using this config `webpack-dev-server` will serve the static files in your `build` folder and watch your source files for changes.
 When changes are made the bundle will be recompiled.
-This modified bundle is available only via the server and will not be written to disk.
-Where a bundle already exists, the bundle in memory will take precedence.
-When the server is stopped the original bundle file remains unchanged.
+This modified bundle is served from memory at the relative path specified in `publicPath` (see [API](#API)).
+It will not be written to your configured output directory.
+Where a bundle already exists at the same url path the bundle in memory will take precedence.

 To load your bundled files, you will need to create an `index.html` file. e.g.